rust-stuco/homeworks/week3/cardlab_ref/README.md

 }
 ```

-Since playing cards are uniquely identified by the pair of `(Rank, Suit)`, we will model our code in
+Since playing cards are uniquely identified by the pair of `(Rank, Suit)`, we can model our code in
-the same way. `Rank` and `Suit` can be enums:
+the same way. `Rank` and `Suit` can also be enums:

 ```rust,ignore
 enum Suit {